 Unexpectedly, there was a gush of blood from the penis following the removal of the catheter.
 Blood was also visible in the urine sample.

-The cytology results were ambiguous, revealing cells that represented inflammation but not abnormal enough to be cancer.
+The cytology results were ambiguous, revealing cells that represented inflammation but were not abnormal enough to be cancer.
 It was time for ultrasound imaging.

 The ultrasound revealed the following areas of concern: